 Safety Within MSD of Martinsville

-Please note when preparing to visit any MSD of Martinsville school:
+When preparing to visit any MSD of Martinsville school, please bring:

 - a license or state-issued ID must be on hand.

-- a visitor’s ID is required for all lunch and classroom visits, parties, and field trips on or off school grounds.
+- a license or state-issued ID for all lunch and classroom visits, parties, and field trips on or off school grounds.

 - Once doors are opened, all individuals must report directly to the office for check-in.